Master of Design Futures

 You must have:

-Five years' significant professional experience that demonstrates your knowledge of human-centred design and any experience or skills that would be valuable to this practice OR
+• Successfully completed an Australian bachelor degree (or equivalent overseas qualification), AND five years of significant professional experience that demonstrates your knowledge of human-centred design and any experience or skills that would be valuable to this practice.
+OR

-- At least eight significant professional experience that demonstrates your knowledge of human-centred design and any experience or skills that would be valuable to this practice.
+• At least eight years of significant professional experience that demonstrates your knowledge of human-centred design and any experience or skills that would be valuable to this practice.

 Experience or skills may include leadership, innovation, creative practice, community engagement, change management, forward thinking, social innovation, strategic and service planning and implementation.